rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/software-raid.rst

 '''''''''''''''''''''''
 To learn how to set up software RAID on a cloud server running Linux, read
-:how-to:`Configuring a Software RAID on a Linux General Purpose Cloud Server <configuring-a-software-raid-on-a-linux-general-purpose-cloud-server>`.
+:how-to:`Configuring a Software RAID on a Linux General Purpose Cloud Server <configuring-a-software-raid-on-a-linux-general-purpose-cloud-server/>`.

 Software RAID for Windows
 '''''''''''''''''''''''''